-The lack of Legal Aid available now has dramatically changed the landscape, meaning that more people are navigating court processes without support.
-75% of defendants who come through courts receive low-level disposals (fines and conditional discharges).
-These people are usually un-represented ( i.e. not receiving Legal Aid for legal help, and therefore representing themselves).
-50% of family cases don’t meet the threshold for Legal Aid, and tribunal cases are also unrepresented.
+The lack of legal aid available has dramatically changed the landscape, meaning that more people are having to navigate court processes without support.
+At least 75% of defendants who come through courts receive low-level fines and conditional discharges.
+These people are often unrepresented which means that as they aren’t eligible to receive legal aid, so they have to represent themselves.
+We know that 50% of family cases don’t meet the threshold for legal aid, and people who have tribunal cases are also unrepresented.

-In 2016 we began to co-ordinate the Victim Care work in Cornwall on behalf of the Safer Stronger Consortium signposting victims of crime to appropriate providers of services to support them and help them get back on their feet.
-This facet of our work has just been renewed from April 2017, and nearly 200 people have been supported in this way since April 2015.
+2016: We began to coordinate the victim care work in Cornwall on behalf of the Safer Stronger Consortium signposting victims of crime to appropriate providers of services to support them and help them get back on their feet.